Back to resources

 Dynamic Permissioning

 Dynamic Permissioning is designed to protect all your sensitive data, all the time, in a cloud enterprise environment.
-Britive’s dynamic permissioning platform automatically grants user and machine ID access privileges at the precisely the moment they are needed and retracts them on completion of the task.
+Britive’s dynamic JIT ephemeral access platform automatically grants user and machine ID access privileges at the precisely the moment they are needed and retracts them on completion of the task.
 Policy-based pre-authorizations for specific tasks and roles allow access requirements to be right-sized and specified to the minute, completely removing the need for permanent access.
 If a specific member’s tasks and roles meet the policy requirements, they are granted access instantly and effortlessly, vastly simplifying the whole access management process.

 The category-defining technology underpinning the Britive platform centralizes the control of privileged access for human and non-human users across multiple public cloud platforms, apps and devices.
 This Cloud Security 2.0 approach to privileged access management liberates Security and allows DevOps to operate fully in a secure environment that protects sensitive data of all types.

-The 1,2,3 of data protection
+The 1,2,3, 4 of data protection

 Only through a combination of...